 He is still hiding out as R2D2 in Star Wars.

-As entertaining as some of these theories are, the most likely explanation is that he was taken to a local mobster’s house, summarily executed and his body cremated in an incinerator at a local Mafia-owned funeral home.
+As entertaining as some of these theories are, the most likely explanation actually is that he was taken to a local mobster’s house, summarily executed and his body cremated in an incinerator at a local Mafia-owned funeral home.
+Just like in the movie.

 Footnote: who had he arranged to meet that afternoon at the Red Fox?
 A local Mob boss called Tony ‘Tony Pro’ Provenzano.
 Ten weeks after Hoffa’s disappearance, President Nixon made his first public appearance since his resignation, during which he golfed with … Frank Fitzsimmons and Provenzano.